Physician Resource Links

 Prescription Drug Take back Program

 Baltimore County Department of Health Opioid Misuse Guide For Prescribers- provides screening and monitoring tools (SBIRT, SAMHA, PDMP), best practices and resource guides for prescribing naloxone, opioids for chronic pain, safe storing and disposal of prescriptions drugs and additional resources.
-Click on the link below to access additional information on the website.

 Baltimore County Dept. of Health Opioid Misuse Guide for Prescribers

 Centers for Disease Control and Prevention- are the health protection agency for the United States, protecting America from health and safety threats, both foreign and domestic.
 The site provides information about diseases and conditions, healthy living, environmental health services, travel alerts and notices, and emergency preparedness.
-Click on the link below to access additional information on the website.

 Centers For Disease Control

 Health Services Cost Review Commission – is an independent State agency with seven Commissioners appointed by the Governor.
 The HSCRC replaced Maryland’s 36-year-old Medicare waiver with the Total Cost of Care Model.
 This website provides an overview of new health care models, and progression and transformation plans aimed at reducing per capita hospital expenditures and improving patient health outcomes.
-Click on the link below to access additional information on the website.

 Health Services Cost Review Commission

 Maryland Department of Aging- Provides resources and advocates to ensure the rights of older adults and their families and to prevent their abuse, neglect, and exploitation.
 They offer help with finances and coordinate services for older adults and individuals with disabilities needing services that support them in their home or community.
 Resources are available for public records requests, assistance with long term care and opportunities for older adults and their families to lead active and healthy lives.
-Click on the link below to access additional information on the website.

 Maryland Department of Aging

 Maryland Department of Health- Promotes the health and safety of all Marylanders through disease prevention, access to care, quality management, and community engagement.
 The Public Health Services Division oversees infectious disease and environmental health concerns, family health services and emergency preparedness and response activities.
 The Behavioral Health Division promotes recovery, health, and wellness for individuals who have emotional, substance use, addictive and/or psychiatric disorders.
 The Developmental Disabilities Administration coordinates services for individuals with developmental and intellectual disabilities.
 The Health Care Financing Division implements the Medicaid program, and assists with help in the cost of prescription medications.
-Click on the link below to access additional information on the website.

 Maryland Department of Health